-Among the high altitude flights, the one acquired over the inner lagoon of the Ria de Aveiro covered the largest area with approximately 1.5 km² (Figure 6).
+Among the high altitude flights, the one acquired over the inner part of the Ria de Aveiro coastal lagoon covered the largest area with approximately 1.5 km² (Figure 6).
 This site was dominated by seagrass and the red macroalgae Gracilaria vermicullophyla.
 The classification provided consistent results, with a patchy seagrass meadow mixed with red macroalgae on the eastern part of the site.
-As shown in the zoom (Figure 6), the edges of the meadow were colonized by green macroalgae
+As shown in the zoom (Figure 6), the edges of the meadow were colonized by green macroalgae (Ulva sp.).